bluefishforsale/alert-exec/documentation.md

 Alert Class as dict with no methods: Kind of a sloppt abuse of a class here, but the alternative trade-off was a global dict, or list of dicts.
 The attribute reference of classes was a slightly nicer syntax and allows for easier testing.

 Gathering the metrics list once and only once: This was not ideal, and I would have preferred something more fault tolerant.
 However due to the limitations of time I opted to aspiure for the minimum requirements.

-Resolution of items happens from within a function called by the poll worker thread.
-I would have liked to kept both  notification and poll queue addi